 For physicians, this objective introduces another element of uncertainty.
 They frequently conduct histories and physical examinations when a patient is hospitalized.
 However, this information may or may not be entered into their practice's EHR, making it difficult to track as a transition of care.
 Additionally, patients may be sent to the emergency room outside of business hours, so physicians may not know that their patients have experienced a transition of care, requiring them to provide a summary of care record.
-The rule proposes that providers would need to actively seek, as a recipient of a transition or referral, an electronic summary of care document in a patient's record when a patient is referred to them or otherwise transferred to them for care.
+The rule finalizes that providers would need to actively seek, as a recipient of a transition or referral, an electronic summary of care document in a patient's record when a patient is referred to them or otherwise transferred to them for care.
 All of this makes it difficult to track these transitions electronically for measurement purposes in addition to the difficulties experienced when providers are required to actively seek the various records.
 Given the current definitions of transitions of care and referrals, physicians will have a difficult time distinguishing when these records must be furnished.
-The ACC urges CMS to address these concerns before finalizing a rule including this objective.
+Until industry solutions to these issues have reached an adequate level of adoption, CMS must revise this objective to allow providers a chance to meet the requirements by requiring providers to meet only 1 of the 3 measures.
+Rather than focusing efforts on moving more data, the College strongly recommends that the focus remain on furthering functional interoperability, that is, the ability for systems to exchange, incorporate and display data in a meaningful and contextual manner.